bright/new-www/_posts/2020-01-04-using-cognito-with-nest-js.md

 * register - the `AuthCredentialsDto` will use register user in Cognito,
 * authenticate - which will the `AuthCredentialsDto` and authenticate User in Cognito.

-###### Please note that in Cognito we add requirements that password should have at least 8 characters, in my example, I added validation at the controller level.
+###### Please note that in Cognito we add requirements accodring to which password should have at least 8 characters, in my example, I have added some validation at the controller level.

 Our interface declaration looks like:
 ```